Using wall art to complement color schemes in bedrooms

 - Rotate artwork seasonally or with mood shifts to keep your bedroom fresh and inspiring.

-- Use wall art to introduce accent colours you want to emphasise beyond the color schemes bedroom.
+- Use wall art to introduce accent colours you want to emphasise beyond the colour schemes bedroom.

 This method invites playful creativity while ensuring your bedroom remains a place of rest and rejuvenation.